johnstantongeddes/ApTranscriptome/ApTranscriptome_TR.md

 3. Transcripts per Million (TPM): computed as described in (<a href="http://dx.doi.org/10.1093/bioinformatics/btp692">Li et al. 2009</a>), and is meant as an estimate of the number of transcripts, per million observed transcripts, originating from each isoform.
 4. Reads Per Kilobase per Million mapped reads (RPKM): classic measure of relative transcript abundance, and is an estimate of the number of reads per kilobase of transcript (per million mapped reads) originating from each transcript.

-The TPM column for each sample was extracted and combined into a matrix for each colony.
+The TPM column for each sample was extracted and combined into a matrix for each species.